Aider-AI/aider/README.md

 ## Getting started
 <!--[[[cog
-# We can't do this here: {% include get-started.md %}
+# We can't "include" here.
 # Because this page is rendered by GitHub as the repo README
 cog.out(open("aider/website/_includes/get-started.md").read())
 ]]]-->